 When assessing this new partnership, it’s important to understand what exactly HDX is and what it has to offer.
 According to Citric, HDX “is a suite of proprietary technologies that delivers a high-definition experience to users of virtual desktops and virtual applications.”

-HDX is designed to offer users high-quality service and reliability.
-It aims to counter the network challenges that we face given that virtual app and desktop traffic has to compete with everything else on a network.
+HDX offers users high-quality service and reliability.
+It aims to counter the network challenges that we face.
+It addresses the challenge virtual app and desktop traffic competing with everything else on a network.

 Through a combination of Independent Computing Architecture (ICA) traffic prioritization, branch office caching, and ICA protocol optimizations, HDX can give you reliable, high-quality service.